 “…the strumming of their silken bows” the Firdawsî Legend of Bâhram Gûr & Narratives of Origin in Romani Histories”

-Marsh, Adrian – Strand, Elin (2006) “Gypsies and the Problem of Identities: Contextual, Constructed and Contested”, Istanbul: Swedish Research Institute in Istanbul.
+Marsh, Adrian – Strand, Elin (2006) “Gypsies and the Problem of Identities: Contextual, Constructed and Contested”, Istanbul: Swedish Research Institute in Istanbul, pp. 39-55.

 A Brief History of Gypsies in Turkey